 Demonstrate the cognitive knowledge required to function as a respiratory therapist on general medical and surgical floors of a hospital.

-Demonstrate ability to document findings in patient record COMMUNICATE
+Document findings in patient record

 Course description

 Prerequisites: RET 1832L with a grade of "C" or better Corequisites: RET 2234C, RET 2254C The second supervised clinical practice course for the Respiratory Care Program enables the students to develop appropriate psycho-motor and affective skills as they assist the therapist in respiratory procedures in both inpatient and outpatient situations.
 The development of patient assessment skills and advancement to increasingly acute patient care situations occur throughout this Clinic.